mpa139/allanlab/_pages/resources.md

 ## Datasets

+Below are freely available imaging atlases and datasets we have curated as part of our research:

 [Left-right symmetric cortical surface atlas for dHCP](https://brain-development.org/brain-atlases/atlases-from-the-dhcp-project/cortical-surface-template/) - we extend on the work of Bozek et al. (2018) to increase the age range to 28 - 44 weeks' PMA, and enforce left-right vertex correspondence